goetz-markgraf/gamma-library/LEARN_GAMMA.md

 ```

 It take the value from **before** the operator and puts it into the function behind the
 operator.
-That is why in _Gamma_ the parameter indicating the value to work on comes last.
+That is why in _gamma_ the parameter indicating the value to work on comes last.

 ```
   # get the size of a list